The Engagement and Attendance Policy and why it exists

 Frequently Asked Questions

 If you have any questions about the Engagement and Attendance Policy please take the time to review the Frequently Asked Questions (Login required) to see if your question is covered.
 If it is not, contact details are provided at the bottom of the page.

 - Register your attendance on campus by swiping your UEL ID card on the electronic card reader in the timetabled venue.
 You can swipe in no earlier than 10 minutes before the scheduled start time.

-- Register your attendance for events held in Microsoft Teams by clicking on the button which will be made available by your tutor
+- Register your attendance for events held on Microsoft Teams by clicking on the button which will be made available by your tutor

-- Your punctuality and attendance are important - if you are continuously miss events you may be contacted to discuss the possibility of taking a break in your studies.
+- Your punctuality and attendance are important - if you are continuously missing events you may be contacted to discuss the possibility of taking a break in your studies.

 - If you have any problems that are affecting your punctuality and/or engagement then you are encouraged to seek support through your Academic Advisor or our available support services.